Chatter in Machining: Stop Machining Chatter

 Most machinist’s first reaction to chatter in machining is to slow down (which reduces deflection and hence chatter as well as changing the spindle frequency), followed by looking for ways of increasing rigidity.
 Nothing wrong with increasing rigidity, but if you’re an experienced machinist and you know you have a good setup, there are better approaches than just slowing down to minimize chatter.

-Since chatter is a resonant phenomenon that is excited by the tool flutes striking the workpiece, it only makes sense that certain spindle speeds will beat on the workpiece at exactly the right frequency to maximize chatter.
+Since chatter is a resonant vibration that is excited by the tool flutes striking the workpiece, it only makes sense that certain spindle speeds will beat on the workpiece at exactly the right chatter frequency to maximize chatter.
 It’s like that old trick where you rub your moistened finger around the rim of a wine glass until it starts to hum.

 In order to minimize chatter, we need to find out which frequencies to avoid, or we can reverse that problem and look for frequencies where we can push hard without exciting chatter.
 This is why slowing down may work, but speeding up may work just as well or even better.
 When chatter hits, play with your spindle RPM’s a bit to see whether you can make it stop.
 Try increasing the speed first, and then try slowing down.
 It may be that just twisting the knob solves your problem.

-Assuming a little knob twisting won’t work and you have maximized rigidity, look for other things that change the frequency:
+Assuming a little knob twisting won’t work and you have maximized rigidity, look for other things that change the chatter frequency:

 – Fiddle with tool stickout.
 This is a practice called “Tool Tuning”.
 Changing stickout as little as 0.100″ can change the chatter frequency.
 As well as trying shorter stickout (which increases rigidity), don’t be afraid to try longer stickout.
 Even though it will reduce rigidity, it will change the chatter frequency, hopefully to some place where it isn’t bothering your job.
 Be sure to recheck your tool deflection if you change stickout.
 And speaking of tool deflection, you can reduce the deflection and that will minimize the chances of exciting chatter in machining.
 A good guideline when roughing is to keep it below 0.001″.
 As you go above that number, chatter and tool breakage are more and more likely.